CameronWhiteCS/SqueezeRecorder/README.md

 # Command Line Arguments

 *To make life easier for users less familiar with command line programs, I have included example .bat and .sh files.
-Just adjust the settings within those files to yuor liking*
+Just adjust the settings within those files to your liking*

 SqueezeRecorder can be used both as a command line program or using its GUI.
 All arguments are key-value pairs are are provided to the program using the format ```key=value```.
 The following command line arguments are available (WARNING: neither keys nor values can contain any spaces!
 This includes file names):